 U Bein Bridge is probably the most photogenic place in Mandalay.
 One of the few places, where you don’t need to pay any entrance fee.
-If you are coming on a motorbike, ride from the east side (there is a path along bridge which you can enter with your scooter).
+If you are coming on a motorbike, ride from the east side (there is a path along the bridge which you can enter with your scooter).
 Approximately in the middle of the length of the bridge, there is a perfect spot to see the sunset.
 They sell coconut and drinks here.
-So, you can enjoy the sunset with fresh coconut in your hand, sitting on one of
+So, you can enjoy the sunset with a fresh coconut in your hand, sitting on one of the

 One of the most beautiful pagodas in Mandalay.
 Unique unlike others.
 There is the largest book in the world in Kuthodaw pagoda.
 If you are walking around pagoda there and back, trying to find the book, look at these little white “chapels” around.
 There is a page of this huge book carved in the stone slab in each of these little “chapels”.
 Luckily, the entrance is free of charge.

 Another beautiful and unique pagoda in Mandalay.
 Mainly from the aerial view.
 The main golden stupa is surrounded by a “forest” of little ones.
 There is s free entry.

 There is something very interesting on 36th Street of Mandalay.
 You can visit the Golden Leaf Workshop and see the hammerers at work – turning 12 g pieces of gold into hundreds of sheets.
 They work 6 hours making the tiny golden leaves which are 0.0003 mm thick.

 Burmese buy these leaves to stick them to sacred places (e.g. to the Golden Rock).
 Only men can touch these places, so some women usually ask men to stick a golden leaf for them.

 They will be happy to show you a whole Golden Leaf Workshop.
 There are also souvenirs which you can buy.